 What is it?

-Co-Learning are cooperative learning (co-learning) sessions in a work environment where participants are following a self-paced online curriculum and helping each others succeed.
+Co-Learning are cooperative learning (co-learning) sessions in a work environment where participants are following facilitators or self-paced online curriculum and helping each others succeed.

 Starting from 90 RMB/day.